We are proud to share our new implementation guide, Design from the Margins: A Methodology to De-weaponize Tech.

 Tech’s trajectory is not an inevitability.
 Our collective power lies in our imagination for better futures and requires us to disrupt and block the well-worn paths of structural injustice.
 The most powerful methods to achieve this reality – and the most pragmatic – come from the knowledge and experience of those who are the most impacted.
 They have been navigating and disrupting institutional harm for years.

-This new guide outlines, step-by-step, how to learn about and harness those methods, using the DFM methodology.
-It builds on a decade of DFM practice, resulting in popular and impactful new features at companies like Grindr, Signal, WhatsApp and more, as well as recent interviews with decentered people and advocates and technologists.
+It outlines, step-by-step, how to learn about and harness those methods, using the DFM methodology.
+It builds on a decade of DFM practice that has already resulted in popular and impactful new features at companies like Grindr, Signal, WhatsApp and more.
+It also includes recent interviews with decentered people, advocates, and technologists.

 If you work somewhere where sharing this document might be risky or difficult due to policing and scrutiny on work related to policing, human rights, civil rights, and diversity, equity, and inclusion (DEI), let us know via the contact form and we can send you an alternative PDF with an inconspicuous cover.